Board of Health

 It is the aim of the Sanitation Department to keep the city clean of litter and maintain a healthy environment for all citizens.
 Garbage collection is picked up once a week from residents and done according to a routing system.
 The city is divided into 5 collection grids.
 Depending in which grid you live as to which day your refuse is picked up.
 Along with the garbage pickup there is a recycling service available to the citizens.
 That too is according to your pickup day.

-To request a garbage container (if you don't already have one) or an extra container, call 494-7520.
-To request for repair of a damaged container, call 494-7071.
-To request a recycling bin, call 494-7520 or 494-7071
+To request a garbage container (if you don't already have one) or an extra container, to request for repair of a damaged container, or to request a recycling bin, call 402-404-3035

 View the route map by clicking here.